2nd Canadian Division during World War II: Operation Spring

 On 22 July 1944, Montgomery elected to use the Anglo-Canadian forces south of Caen in an all-out offensive aimed at breaking the German defensive cordon keeping his forces bottled up in Normandy.
 To meet Montgomery's objectives, General Simonds was ordered to design a large breakout assault, codenamed Operation Spring.
-The attack was planned in three tightly timed phases of advance, pitting two Canadian and two British divisions against three German SS-Panzer divisions, which would be launched in conjunction with an American offensive, Operation Cobra, scheduled to take place on 25 July 1944.
+The attack was planned in three tightly timed phases of advance, pitting two Canadian and two British divisions against three German SS-Panzer divisions, and was to be launched in conjunction with an American offensive, Operation Cobra, scheduled to take place on 25 July 1944.

-The 4th Brigade attacked in the east with some success, taking Verrières village itself, but were repulsed at Tilly-la-Campagne by German counterattacks.
-The 5th Brigade, in the centre, made a bid for Fontenay-le-Marmion; of the 325 members of the Black Watch who left the start-lines, only 15 answered evening roll-call.
+The 4th Brigade attacked in the east with some success, taking Verrières village itself, but was repulsed at Tilly-la-Campagne by German counterattacks.
+The 5th Brigade, in the centre, made a bid for Fontenay-le-Marmion; of the 325 members of the Black Watch who left the start lines, only 15 answered evening roll call.
 German counterattacks on 26 and 27 July pushed Canadian forces back to Point 67.
 However, the situation eventually eased for the 2nd Canadian Division when US forces went on the offensive.
-Throughout the first week of August, significant German resources were transferred from the Anglo-Canadian front to that of the U.S. Third Army, under Lieutenant-General George Patton, while reinforcements moved from Pas de Calais to the Falaise–Calvados area.
-By 7 August 1944, only one major formation—the 12th SS Panzer Division Hitlerjugend—faced Canadian forces on Verrières Ridge.
+Throughout the first week of August, significant German resources were transferred from the Anglo-Canadian front to that of the U.S. Third Army, under Lieutenant-General George Patton, while reinforcements moved from Pas-de-Calais to the Falaise–Calvados area.
+By 7 August 1944, only one of the German armoured divisions that had opposed the Anglo-Canadians—the 12th SS Panzer Division Hitlerjugend—remained on the Canadian front.